Onyeka Nwelue

-Onyeka Nwelue (born 31 January 1988) is a filmmaker, publisher, talk-show host.
-He has authored over 40 books, including The Strangers of Braamfontein, which won the Crime Fiction Lovers’ Awards and was described by Nobel Laureate Wole Soyinka as "raunchy."
-His book, Hip-Hop is Only for Children, won the Creative Non-Fiction Book of the Year at the 2015 Nigerian Writers’ Awards.
-He adapted his novella Island of Happiness into an Igbo-language film, Agwaetiti Obiụtọ, which won Best Feature Film by a Director at the 2018 Newark International Film Festival and went on to be nominated for Best First Feature Film by a Director and the Ousmane Sembene Award for Best Film in an African Language at the 2018 Africa Movie Academy Awards.
+Onyeka Nwelue (born 31 January 1988) is a Nigerian author, filmmaker, publisher, and talk-show host.
+He has written over 40 books, including The Strangers of Braamfontein, which won a Crime Fiction Lovers Award and was described by Wole Soyinka as "raunchy".
+His book, Hip-Hop Is Only for Children, won Non-Fiction Writer of the Year at the 2015 Nigerian Writers Awards.
+He adapted his novella Island of Happiness into the Igbo-language film, Agwaetiti Obiụtọ.
+The film won Best Feature Film by a Director at the 2018 Newark International Film Festival and was nominated for Best First Feature Film by a Director at the Ousmane Sembene Award.
+The film received a nomination for Best Film in an African Language at the 2018 Africa Movie Academy Awards.
+Nwelue was involved in controversy over misrepresenting himself as a professor at the University of Oxford and University of Cambridge, and has gained notice for controversial views.

 Early life

-Nwelue's father, Chukwuemeka Samuel Nwelue (1945–2022), ran a motel and was a record shop owner, having been formerly employed at a construction company as a cashier and wages supervisor; he was later involved in local community politics.
+Nwelue was born in Ezeoke Nsu, Imo State, Nigeria, son of Chukwuemeka Samuel Nwelue (1945–2022), who ran a motel and was a record shop owner, having been formerly employed at a construction company as a cashier and wages supervisor; he was later involved in local community politics.
 Nwelue's mother Catherine, née Ona, was a social scientist.

+He began writing and painting in primary school and led school drama and debating societies.
+He attended Umunohu Primary School and Mount Olives Seminary.

+He studied Sociology and Anthropology at the University of Nigeria, Nsukka, but did not take a degree through "personal choice", before earning a scholarship to study Film Directing at the Prague Film School in the Czech Republic.
+Despite his connection with academic institutions, by his own admission Nwelue has no degree, calling it a "personal choice"; he took a diploma in scriptwriting from the Academy of Film & TV, India in 2013.

 Career

-Author
+Writing and publishing

-He is the author of 22 books, twenty of which have been self-published or published through companies owned by him.
+Nwelue has authored at least twenty-two books, twenty of which have been self-published or published through companies owned by him; the majority received no critical, nor public, attention.

+Nwelue’s debut novel The Abyssinian Boy (2009) gained critical attention in Nigeria and India.
+His later works include Hip-Hop is Only for Children (Creative Non-Fiction Book of the Year, 2015), The Beginning of Everything Colourful, The Lagos Cuban Jazz Club, and The Nigerian Mafia series.
 In 2018, the Association of Nigerian Authors shortlisted The Beginning of Everything Colourful and The Lagos Cuban Jazz Club for their Annual Fiction Prize and Annual Poetry Prize respectively.
 In 2021, Nwelue was again shortlisted in both the categories, respectively for The Strangers of Braamfontein and An Angel on the Piano.
+His latest work titled The Nigerian Mafia: Mumbai is the first in a ten-book series set across ten countries.

+In 2026, he published the novel Kito, a crime thriller chronicling murder and abuse.
+It's set to be adapted in 2027 by Nigerian screenwriter and director Collins C. Okoh.